pytrackdat/pytrackdat/tutorial.md

 </table>

 ### Relation
 A relation is a collection of similar items, with a (mostly) consistent set of **fields** (see below).
 Analogous to a **table** or **sheet** in a spreadsheet.
 For example, the Specimens and Sites tables described above, when translated into database definitions, will be called **relations**.

 ### Field
 A field is some property of an item in the database.
 Consider the Specimens relation above, which has four fields: specimen number, date collected, species name, and site name.

 In databases, fields **must** be associated with a specific **data type**.

 ### Data Type
 A **data type** describes what types of values a field can hold.
 For example, an *integer* field can only hold whole numbers (for example `-4324` or `10000002`).
-The following are common data types used in database definitions: